rich-iannone/DiagrammeR/README.md

 <img src="man/figures/simple_graph.png">

-The graph above can be created with this combination of functions:
+The graph above can be created with this combination of **DiagrammeR**
+functions:

 ``` r
 example_graph <-